- Some natural at-home remedies can quickly and effectively reduce puffiness.

-- Cold water, ice, cucumber slices and chilled black or green tea bags all provide temporary relief from puffy eyes.
+- Chilled cucumber slices, black or green tea bags and cold water and ice can all offer fast-acting relief from puffy eyes.

 Puffy Eye Causes